Type 75 130 mm multiple rocket launcher: Description

-The Type 75 has a welded aluminum hull, with a crew of three (driver, commander and operator) sitting towards the front of the vehicle, with the driver sitting on the left, the commander on the right and the rocket operator sitting behind the commander.
-A single 12.7 mm (0.5 in) M2 Browning anti-aircraft machine gun mounted on the commander's hatch.
-A launcher for 30 rockets is fitted on the rear of the vehicle's hull.
-The rockets are fin-stabilized, with a 15 kg warhead and have a range of up to 15000 m.
-They can be fired individually or in a 12-second ripple.
+The Type 75 had a welded aluminium hull and was operated by a crew of three (driver, commander, and operator) seated towards the front of the vehicle, with the driver sitting on the left, the commander on the right and the rocket operator sitting behind the commander.
+The engine was located behind the driver, on the left side of the vehicle, and the roof of the rear hull was lowered to accommodate the rocket launcher.
+Unlike the Type 73 armoured personnel carrier, the Type 75 is not amphibious.